ropensci/GSODR/README.md

 identify and correct/remove elevation errors in data for station locations between -60˚ and 60˚.
 This applies to cases here where elevation was missing in the reported values as well.
 In case the station reported an elevation and the DEM does not, the station reported is taken.
-For stations beyond -60˚ and 60˚the values are station reported values in every instance.
+For stations beyond -60˚ and 60˚ the values are station reported values in every instance.
 See [https://github.com/adamhsparks/GSODR/blob/devel/data-raw/fetch_isd-history.md](https://github.com/adamhsparks/GSODR/blob/devel/data-raw/fetch_isd-history.md) for more detail on the correction methods.

 Users of these data should take into account the following (from the [NCDC website](http://www7.ncdc.noaa.gov/CDO/cdoselect.cmd?datasetabbv=GSOD&countryabbv=&georegionabbv=)):